Words by: Yousef Srour, Internal Music Director

 Keyboard Fantasies Reimagined – Beverly Glenn-Copeland

 The original Keyboard Fantasies was released by Beverly Genn-Copeland in 1986 on Transgressive Records Ltd. The project is short and quaint, lucious and warm.
-It was Glenn-Copeland’s third album at the time of its release and it illustrated her transition away from poetic jazz-folk to new age pop.
+It was Glenn-Copeland’s third album at the time of its release and it illustrated his transition away from poetic jazz-folk to new age pop.
 The original Keyboard Fantasies is a meditative piece on transformation and growth.
 Harpsichords and electric pianos lace the project with a youthful beauty, reminiscent of a chicklet hatching from its shell at birth on “Ever New.”
 The album is full of patience, sung through musical lullabies and incandescent warmth.

 Keyboard Fantasies Reimagined is the result of Beverly Glenn-Copeland’s influence on electronica, ambient music, alternative R&B and everything in-between.
 Just as the title suggests, the album reimagines the songs of Keyboard Fantasies with the aid of artists such as Blood Orange, Flock of Dimes, Bon Iver, Ana Roxanne, and Arca.
 None of these artists make music that is objectively similar to that of Glenn-Copeland, where Arca’s music is sporadic and a variation of glitchcore, Bon Iver makes forest-influenced music with folk impressions of love, and Ana Roxanne makes ambient gestures that barely fill the silence.
 There is a reluctant tie to Keyboard Fantasies that exists regardless.